 Looking for a clinical research position with patient interaction experience?
 Consider joining the research group in the Section of Hospital Medicine at the University of Chicago!
 This is an excellent and unique opportunity for students interested in a career in healthcare or research, especially those applying to medical school or any other health care-related graduate program.

 Who is eligible?
 Everyone (Ages 18+)

-- Comprehensive Care Program Study: a randomized clinical trial evaluating a new model of care in which physicians focus their practice on caring for patients at risk of hospitalization by providing both inpatient and outpatient care.
+● Comprehensive Care Program Study: a randomized clinical trial evaluating a new model of care in which physicians focus their practice on caring for patients at risk of hospitalization by providing both inpatient and outpatient care.

-- Help improve patient care
+● Help improve patient care

-- Improve communication skills
+● Develop communication skills

-- Network with physicians, nurses, and other research assistants throughout Chicagoland
+● Network with physicians, nurses, and other research assistants throughout Chicagoland

-- Receive mentorship from those with years of research and clinical experience
+● Join an illustrious network of previous researchers that have gone on to pursue many graduate and post-graduate educational opportunities.
+Receive mentorship from those with years of research and clinical experience

 Scheduling: We have flexible schedules and welcome help from 8 a.m.–9 p.m. daily (including weekends).
 We ask for an initial commitment of at least 8 hours a week for 6 months.

 We are looking for enthusiastic, responsible, committed individuals of strong moral character and have interests in clinical research.
 To apply, please send your resume and cover letter to email@example.com.